Ezra Jackson Bailey

 What actually got shipped.

-A static site is the right shape for a one-counselor practice: fast, durable, cheap, and trivially editable.
-The work was mostly deciding what to put on it — then getting out of its way.
+The right shape for a one-counselor practice: fast, cheap, easy to edit.
+Most of the work was deciding what to put on it.

 A single source of truth